-One of the three wealthy men decides to have some fun, and they each put a ten-dollar bill in an empty wallet and throw the wallets out of the window to the busy New York street below.
+One of the three wealthy men decides to have some fun, and they each put a ten-dollar bill in an empty wallet that also contains their business card, and throw the wallets out of the window to the busy New York street below.
 They bet each other whether any of the wallets will be returned to them by an honest soul.

-One wallet is returned by a young Texan in New York who is stranded without the money to get back home.
-Another of the wallets is then returned by a young lady who is spending Christmas alone because her family and home is in New Hampshire.
+One wallet is returned by a young Texan visiting New York who is stranded without the money to get back home.
+Another of the wallets is returned by a young lady who is spending Christmas alone because her family and home is in New Hampshire.